-D1610 established water year classifications of Normal, Dry, and Critically Dry, which are based on cumulative inflow into Lake Pillsbury (in the Eel River Watershed) beginning October 1 of each year.
-D1610 further specifies two variations of Normal, known as Dry Spring 1 and Dry Spring 2, which provide lower minimum flows in the upper Russian River during times when combined storage in Lake Pillsbury and Lake Mendocino is unusually low.
-The Cumulative inflow into Lake Pillsbury from October 1, 2015 to April 12, 2016 was 423,966 af.
-Based on current hydrological conditions, it is anticipated that the water year will be classified as either Normal or Dry Spring 1 beginning June 1.
+D1610 established water year classifications of Normal, Dry, and Critically Dry, which are based on cumulative inflow into Lake Pillsbury (in the Eel River Watershed) beginning October 1 of each year.4 D1610 further specifies two variations of Normal, known as Dry Spring 1 and Dry Spring 2, which provide lower minimum flows in the upper Russian River during times when combined storage in Lake Pillsbury and Lake Mendocino is unusually low.
+The cumulative inflow into Lake Pillsbury from October 1, 2018 to April 16, 2019 was 533,677 af.
+Consequently, the water supply condition will be categorized as Normal for the remainder of the year.
 As such, the following conditions are required pursuant to D1610:

 - Term 20 of Permit 12947A requires SCWA to pass through or release from storage at Lake Mendocino sufficient water to maintain specified instream flows for the protection of fish and wildlife, and for the maintenance of recreation in the Russian River.
 The flows vary depending on river reach and water supply conditions.
-For Normal water supply conditions, the minimum flow requirements are 185 cfs for the upper Russian River and 125 cfs for the lower Russian River. - Term 17 of both Permits 12949 and 12950 requires SCWA to allow sufficient water to bypass the points of diversion at the Wohler and Mirabel Park Intakes on the Russian River to maintain 125 cfs to the Pacific Ocean during Normal water supply conditions.
+For Normal water supply conditions, the minimum flow requirements are 185 cfs for the upper Russian River and 125 cfs for the lower Russian River. - Term 17 of both Permits 12949 and 12950 requires SCWA to allow sufficient water to bypass the points of diversion on the Russian River to maintain 125 cfs to the Pacific Ocean during Normal water supply conditions. - Similarly, Term 13 of Permit 16596 requires SCWA to maintain 125 cfs in the lower Russian River during Normal water supply conditions, unless the water level in Lake Sonoma is below elevation 292.0 feet with reference to the National Geodetic Vertical Datum of 1929, or unless federally prohibited.